 Surgery

 Your veterinarian will discuss with you what surgeries, if any, will be necessary for your dog’s needs.
-It will be up to you and your veterinarian to determine if your dog’s quality of life is being negatively impacted by his brachycephalic syndrome symptoms.
-At times if your dog’s needs are being met and his quality of life is not suffering, the decision may be to not go forward with surgery.
+It will be up to you and your vet to determine if your dog’s quality of life is being negatively impacted by their symptoms before deciding on the best course of action.

-Follow up will be needed as directed by your veterinarian and will depend on surgery.
-The recovery time will vary depending on the severity and depth of surgery your dog receives.
-You will want to keep a close eye on your dog after surgery to monitor for swelling, inflammation, and bleeding.
+Follow-up care will be needed, but the care required and your dog's recovery time will vary depending on the type of surgery.
+You'll need to keep a close eye on your dog after surgery to watch for any swelling, inflammation, and bleeding.

 Brachycephalic Syndrome Average Cost